kubernetes/dashboard/docs/developer/dependency-management.md

 - Use [npm](https://www.npmjs.com/) as package manager.
 - Run `npm ci` after checking out the repository to install dependencies.
-- [Greenkeeper](https://greenkeeper.io/) updates packages by creating pull requests for the new releases of used packages.
-Its pull requests are marked with `greenkeeper` label.
+- [Dependabot Preview](https://github.com/marketplace/dependabot-preview/) updates packages by creating pull requests for the new releases of used packages.
+Its pull requests are marked with `area/dependency` label.
 - Update `package-lock.json` before sending any changes.

 ----